hamMUSings/BrowserShack/DevNotes.md

 # Developer / Contributor Notes

+Detailed notes on all parts of BrowserShack to get anyone started who wants to contribute.

 # BrowserShack Home Web Page

 All web pages were laid out with [RocketCake](https://www.ambiera.com/rocketcake/)

+## index.html

 Index.html contains 3 main types of markup: